StockSharp/doc/en/topics/api/strategies/high_level_api.md

 This significantly simplifies code and reduces the likelihood of errors.

-If it is necessary to receive indicator values even when some of them have no data yet (`IIndicatorValue.IsEmpty` is `true`), use the `BindWithEmpty` method.
+If you need to receive indicator values even when some of them have no data yet (`IIndicatorValue.IsEmpty` is `true`), use the `BindWithEmpty` method.
 In this case the handler arguments must be of type `decimal?`.
 You can also use `BindEx` to inspect the raw